EU Cyber Resilience Act Raises the Cybersecurity Bar for Digital Products

 What makes the CRA’s scope even broader is that “components” of PDEs (if placed on the EU market separately) and PDEs’ “remote data processing solutions” are also in scope.
 The latter means that the CRA catches any software that is designed and developed by a manufacturer, or is under their responsibility, so long as the PDE cannot perform one of its functions without the software.
 So, for example, a mobile app (provided by a smart home device manufacturer) that lets users remotely control their devices would fall under the CRA as a remote data processing solution.

-However, the CRA does carve out specific exceptions from its scope, including certain products that are already covered by sector-specific legislation (e.g., medical devices), as well as cloud computing and cloud services models (e.g., Software as a Service, Platform as a Service, or Infrastructure as a Service) that are not part of a PDE offering (i.e., as remote data processing solutions) or that are already subject to the NIS2 Directive.
+However, the CRA does carve out specific exceptions from its scope, including certain products that are already covered by sector-specific legislation (e.g., medical devices), as well as cloud computing and cloud services models (e.g., Software as a Service, Platform as a Service, or Infrastructure as a Service) that are not part of a PDE offering (i.e., as remote data processing solutions).
 PDE spare parts also escape the grasp of the CRA if they are made available to replace identical components in a PDE and are made to the same specification as the original components.
+Furthermore, subject to the future publication of EU delegated acts by the European Commission, the CRA may also have limited or no application to PDEs that are already covered by other EU legislation with cybersecurity protection, such as the NIS2 Directive.

 What Does the CRA Mean in Practice?